Does AI Music Work on Spotify's Algorithm? What Actually Happens

 Mastering is the first step.
 The rest is distribution strategy and marketing.

-Related: How to Upload Suno Music to DistroKid · Free Mastering for AI Tracks · TuneCore vs DistroKid for AI Music
+Related: How to Upload Suno Music to DistroKid · How loud should a Suno song be for Spotify? · AI Mastering Studio · TuneCore vs DistroKid for AI Music